-Activ ity levels

-•

-• The number of COVID-19 PCR positives has remained stable compared to last week.
-Activity

-continues to be lower than during the same time period in 2022.

-• There were fewer RSV cases this week compared to last reporting week.

-Labo ratory-confirmed cases
+Activity levels The number of Influenza PCR positives has continued to steadily rise since week 48.
+The number of COVID-19 PCR positives has declined compared to last week.
+Activity continues be lower than during the same time period in 2022/23.
+RSV has remained stable over the past two weeks.
+The number of PCR positives are lower than they were in the same period in the 2022/23 season.
+Laboratory-confirmed cases Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+The number of COVID-19 PCR positives has declined compared to last week.
+Activity continues be lower than during the same time period in 2022/23.
+RSV has remained stable over the past two weeks.
+The number of PCR positives are lower than they were in the same period in the 2022/23 season.
+Laboratory-confirmed cases Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+be lower than during the same time period in 2022/23.
+RSV has remained stable over the past two weeks.
+The number of PCR positives are lower than they were in the same period in the 2022/23 season.
+Laboratory-confirmed cases Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+RSV has remained stable over the past two weeks.
+The number of PCR positives are lower than they were in the same period in the 2022/23 season.
+Laboratory-confirmed cases Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+they were in the same period in the 2022/23 season.
+Laboratory-confirmed cases Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+Laboratory-confirmed cases Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+Influenza: There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

+• There were 194 new cases of Influenza A, and 8 new cases of Influenza B reported during

-• Ii nfluenza:
+• • •

-There were 127 new cases of Influenza A, and 3 new cases of Influenza B reported during week 51; there have been 324 cases of Influenza A and 15 cases of Influenza B reported since the start of the 2023-2024 season.
+week 1; there have been 710 cases of Influenza A and 37 cases of Influenza B reported since

+the start of the 2023-2024 season.

-• 0 COVID-19:
+• COVID-19:

-• • There were 304 new cases of COVID-19 reported during week 51; there have been 5596 laboratory confirmed cases of COVID-19 since the start of the 2023-2024 season.
+• There were 238 new cases of COVID-19 reported during week 1; there have been 6112

+laboratory confirmed cases of COVID-19 since the start of the 2023-2024 season.

+• RSV:

-• • There were 91 new cases of RSV reported during week 51; there have been 559 laboratory confirmed cases of RSV since the start of the 2023-2024 season.
+• There were 126 new cases of RSV reported during week 1; there have been 844 laboratory

-Seve rity

-• li nfluenza:
+confirmed cases of RSV since the start of the 2023-2024 season.

+Severity

+Influenza:

 During the 2023-2024 season there have been:

-50 hospitalizations (non-ICU)
+144 hospitalizations (non-ICU)

-3 ICU admission
+8 ICU admissions

-• 3 deaths
+6 deaths

-• 0 COVID-19:
+• COVID-19:

 During the 2023-2024 season there have been:

-467 hospitalizations (non-ICU)
+565 hospitalizations (non-ICU)

-32 ICU admissions
+44 ICU admissions

-• 91 deaths
+• 104 deaths

-Outb reaks
+Outbreaks

-• T here were 11 new long term care facility outbreaks declared in this reporting period: 0 Influenza
+• There were 9 new long term care facility outbreaks declared in this reporting period:

+o 1 influenza

-o 7 COVID-19
+5 COVID-19

-○ 4 RSV
+• 3 RSV

-Synd romic surveillance
+Syndromic surveillance

-• he percentage of emergency department visits for influenza like illness (ILI) was 0.8% during this
+• The percentage of emergency department visits for influenza like illness (ILI) was 0.8% during this

-eporting period.
+reporting period.